 Jim Ward is a Venture Partner.
-He has worked with Alsop Louie portfolio companies such as Gowalla, Framehawk, Next Big Sound, Ruckus, Zephyr, Niantic Labs, and Mixed Dimensions.
+He has worked with Alsop Louie portfolio companies such as Gowalla, Framehawk, Next Big Sound, Ruckus, Zephyr, Niantic Labs, Mixed Dimensions, and Meow Wolf.

-Ward is also currently the President and CEO of The Phoenix Symphony Association.
-Under Ward’s leadership the Symphony has undergone a rapid and comprehensive transformation establishing the financial stability of the Association.
+Prior to joining Meow Wolf, Ward spent more than seven years as the President and CEO of The Phoenix Symphony Association.
+Under his leadership, the Symphony underwent a rapid and comprehensive transformation establishing the financial stability of the Association.

 Prior to joining Alsop Louie, Ward was President of LucasArts and Sr. Vice President of Lucasfilm, Ltd., where he was responsible for the business growth of the “Star Wars” and “Indiana Jones” franchises across the motion picture, television, home video and video game revenue streams.
 Ward’s thirty-year business career began in advertising.
 As an advertising executive, Ward led many major global product introductions including Apple Computer’s original PowerBook, Microsoft’s Windows ’95 with the Rolling Stones and Nike’s introduction of Tiger Woods.